linto-ai/documentation-website/docs/infra.md

 ```
 --> This is where the services will access the filesystem provided by the Gluster FS volume

-### Prepare utomount shared volume on each node (effective after reboot or mount -a)
+### Prepare automount shared volume on each node (effective after reboot or mount -a)

 __USE THIS WISELY WITH THE CORRECT MOUNT POINTS__, command will look like :
 ```